AJPomerantz/ajpomerantz.github.io/index.md

 ```

 **Algorithms and Data Structures**

+The components I have been currently working on to display my algorithms and data structure skills is the main activity.
+The main activity is the java file behind the main page xml file.
+I enhanced the algorithms by making each row, from the table, which is displayed on the main page, to be dynamically added.
+I also added the code which allows the add rows button to function.
+Finally, I created a new algorithm which calculates how much weight they have left until they reach their goal.
+If they meet their goal it gives the user praise and tells them to set another goal.
+I exceeded the enhancement plan I set up in module one.
+I crated a way to dynamically create the table and add additional days.
+I surpassed the plan by adding the dynamic text which tells the user how much weight they have left until they reach their goal and congratulates them if they reach it.
+I learned a lot about myself as a programmer and the progress I have made.
+When I initially made the application, I could not figure out how to dynamically add rows to a table, but it came very easily this time around.
+A challenge I faced was coming up with a good way to update the remaining weight text when the user enters a new weight.
+I had to make sure it would only update if they updated or add a new value to the last day which has a weight.
+The enhancements I am making to the application are drastically improving the applications useability and functionality.

 This artifact builds on the previous one by implementing its functionality.
 The functions below are what build the the layout page and fill it with useful information.